-Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four.
-Here’s Who Leads Them (Besides Sister Jean)
+Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four, Here’s Who Leads Them Besides Sister Jean

 “Loyola made the most of the opportunity, their brand of efficient and unselfish basketball propelling the Ramblers to a sweep of Louisiana-Monroe in the best-of-three championship series,” Loyola athletics reported.
 “The championship sweep put them in a selective company, as they are just the second team in the history of the tournament to sweep the title series, joining Shaka Smart’s VCU team.”

 Christian Thomas, Moser’s first recruit to Loyola, capped an outstanding season by earning honorable mention all-MVC honors.
 Thomas graduated as one of just 10 players in school history to rack up over 1,300 career points and over 600 career rebounds and also sits third on the Ramblers’ career field goal percentage list.
-Despite just finishing his junior season, Devon Turk became Loyola’s all-time leader in three-pointers made while Doyle came back from injury in the regular-season finale and was a catalyst for the Ramblers’ postseason run, according to Loyola athletics.
+Despite just finishing his junior season, Devon Turk became Loyola’s all-time leader in three-pointers made while Doyle came back from injury in the regular season finale and was a catalyst for the Ramblers’ postseason run.

 Newcomers Earl Peterson, James, Ingram, and Richardson were all key contributors.